Ray Ciancaglini, Former Middleweight Boxer

 I endorse playing all sports but strongly stress the importance of being honest about symptoms and addressing a concussion properly.
 I have been a concussion awareness and management advocate for many years and was instrumental in getting passed into NYS Legislation the current Concussion Management Awareness Act.
 I also founded the Second Impact website www.TheSecondImpact.com which is dedicated to concussion awareness.

-My speaking engagements, that include my real life story (featured nationally by ABC News), have successfully resonated with thousands of student athletes across the state at High Schools, Colleges and sports organizations such as The NY Collegiate Baseball League and The NFL Player Development Camps.
+My speaking engagements, that include my real life story (featured nationally by ABC News), have successfully resonated with thousands of student athletes at High Schools, Colleges and sports organizations such as The NY Collegiate Baseball League and The NFL Player Development Camps.
 My appearances are free of charge, last approximately 30 minutes, and I am not selling or endorsing any products.

 I have dedicated my life to public awareness about concussions and am trying to reach as many young athletes as I can to give them the tools to make healthy decisions and I look forward to getting the opportunity to speak with your student athletes, parents, coaches, school officials, and/or local community.
 To schedule a (free!) speaking engagement or if I can be of any assistance, as a supplement to your school’s concussion management program, please visit my website www.TheSecondImpact.com and feel free to contact me any time at 315-585-0001 (Home) or 315-719-1031 (Cell) or e-mail at SecondImpactMail@yahoo.com.